 11 Soon afterwards, he went to a city called Nain.
 Many of his disciples, along with a great crowd, went with him.

 16 Fear took hold of all, and they glorified God, saying, “A great prophet has arisen among us!” and, “God has visited his people!”
-17 This report went out concerning him in the whole of Judea, and in all the surrounding region.
+17 This report went out concerning him in all of Judea and in all the surrounding region.

 18 Then John’s disciples told him about all these things.
 19 John, calling to himself two of his disciples, sent them to Jesus, saying, “Are you the one who is to come, or should we look for another?”
 20 When the men had come to him, they said, “John the Baptist has sent us to you, saying, ‘Are you he who is to come, or should we look for another?’ ”

-21 In that hour he cured many diseases and illnesses and evil spirits; and to many who were blind he gave sight.
-22 Jesus answered them, “Go and tell John the things which you have seen and heard: that the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised up, and the poor have good news preached to them.
+21 In that hour he cured many diseases and illnesses and evil spirits, and to many who were blind he gave sight.
+22 Jesus answered them, “Go and tell John the things which you have seen and heard: that the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news preached to them.
 23 Blessed is he who finds no occasion for stumbling in me.”